pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 I blocked Mum and the group chat for two years previously—this included the time I was working in Mexico—during which she (as she put it) sensed through “telepathic connection” that I had returned to China at some point.
 She “called some friends” and located all my immigration history, flight details, and possibly other travel records, which she was kind enough not to let me know about.
 She used to talk about this endeavour with great enthusiasm, often in front of others, to demonstrate how much she “loved me”.
 Considering she hasn’t done that to Dad, I guess the love between them really is gone—and to be fair, its shelf life had already far exceeded my expectations.

 The messages involved tons of documents, chat records, and voice messages that bore an odd resemblance to a messy evidence bundle from an aggressive client, but since I happened to be working on a trial-summary exercise anyway, I figured I might as well treat it as practice.
 It was overwhelming at first, but after weeding out Mum’s emotional rambling, the case became quite clear:

 The parties are, obviously, my parents, who went to university together and have been working at the same public hospital alongside many of their classmates since graduation.
 Growing up, I was immersed in over 30 years of gossip involving the same rotating cast of people.
 The stage is the largest public hospital locally (which, in a Chinese context, means it runs like a government organisation and the doctors are treated as civil servants).

-The parties are, obviously, my parents, who went to university together and have been working at the same public hospital alongside many of their classmates since graduation.
-Growing up, I was immersed in over 30 years of gossip involving the same rotating cast of people.
-The stage is the largest public hospital locally (which, in a Chinese context, means it runs like a government organisation and the doctors are treated as civil servants).